felixApellSkjutar/EDAF90Project/README.md

 This project uses TS, since JS sucks ass.

+[Tailwind](https://tailwindcss.com/) is used for CSS, [flowbite-svelte](https://flowbite-svelte.com/) is our chosen component library.

 ## Adding dependencies

 Since the project uses yarn instead of npm, new dependencies are added using `yarn add <package-name>`